An Interview with Scott Wilson of "Departures" and "Descending" - Canadian Travel Shows

 CM: Yeah, I think that would be the other thing too is that for a lot of people it was this thing where you expected that you would have had to appease the people who might have been aiding in the funding and say, “we'll be here this day, we'll be here this day, we'll be here this day.”
 It’s difficult to say, “well we might spend two or three weeks,” and they'll say, “what's the one week gap for!?”
 And like, “uncertainty, of course,” you know?

-CM: Yeah, I guess it's a perfect lead to ask…I think you guys publicly said that you would be open to doing a fourth season of Departures if it was possible, but as far as I understood you wanted to make sure that you were doing justice to the first three seasons.
+CM: Yeah, I guess it's a perfect lead to ask…I think you guys publicly said at the end of Departures Season 3 that you would be open to a fourth season of the Departures travel show if it was possible.
+But as far as I understood, you wanted to make sure that you were doing justice to the first three seasons.
 Is that true?

 SW: For sure.